Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

 # Generate elevation profile with Local Server

-Create an elevation profile using a local geoprocessing package (`gpkx`).
+Create an elevation profile using a geoprocessing package executed with ArcGIS Runtime Local Server.

 ![Image of local server generate elevation profile](LocalServerGenerateElevationProfile.png)